 Deni Elliott specializes in practical ethics.
 In addition to her writings in media ethics, she has published work relating to ethical issues and animals, government, higher education, philanthropy, research and teaching.
 Her recent books include Ethical Challenges: Building Your Ethics Toolkit, published through Authorhouse, The Kindness of Strangers, Philanthropy in Higher Education and Ethics in the First Person, A Guide to Teaching and Learning Practical Ethics, both published by Rowman & Littlefield.
 Dr. Elliott also works as the Ethics Officer for the Metropolitan Water District of Southern California.
 She received an undergraduate degree in communication with a minor in journalism from the University of Maryland, a M.A. in philosophy from Wayne State University and an interdisciplinary doctoral degree from Harvard University with a focus in teaching ethics.

 Phone: 727-873-4857.
 E-mail: Elliott@mail.usf.edu

-Monica Ancu, Assistant Professor and Undergraduate Program Coordinator
+Monica Ancu, Associate Professor and Coordinator of Undergraduate Studies